Twisted Morava K-theory and connective covers of Lie groups: Computations in Morava K-theory and (variations on) its twists

 and similarly for cohomology. \end{definition}

-Defined this way, twisted Morava K-theory has all the properties that we would like it to have {\cite[Theorem~4.1]{SW}}, including normalization, i.e. if $H=0$ then $K(n)^*(X; H)=K (n)^*(X)$, and the module property, i.e. $K(n)^*(X; H)$ is a module over $K^0(n)(X)$.
+Once and for all we make an arbitrary fixed choice of $u$.
+Defined this way, twisted Morava K-theory has all the properties that we would like it to have {\cite[Theorem~4.1]{SW}}, including normalization, namely that if $H=0$ then $K(n)^*(X; H)=K (n)^*(X)$, and the module property, i.e., $K(n)^*(X; H)$ is a module over $K(n)^0(X)$. \footnote{Note that here the notation with the superscript $0$ means the untwisted Morava K-theory of $X$, \emph{not} its degree 0 part.}

 Notice that any cohomology class in $H^{n+2}(X; \ZZ)$ can be interpreted as a $K(\ZZ, n+1)$-bundle.
 The main computational tool we employ is the relationship between twisted homology of the base and untwisted cohomology of the total space.